-They’re self-starters who need very little management but employers shouldn’t be too complacent.
+The best sales people are self-starters who need very little management but employers shouldn’t be too complacent.
 High performers are loyal but they can also be tempted to move on.
-Here are some of the key things to watch out for if you want to keep your high performers on board:
+Here are some of the key things to watch out for if you want to keep your best people on board:

 High performers need to feel valued